Company officers

 Control, Risk and Sustainability Committee (CRSC)

-The Control, Risk and Sustainability Committee performs the general task of supporting, through adequate preliminary activities, the assessments and decisions of the Board of Directors relating to the internal control and risk management system, as well as those concerning approval of the financial and non‐financial periodic reports.
+The Control, Risk and Sustainability Committee supports the Board of Directors, through appropriate preliminary activities, in its assessments and decisions relating to the internal control and risk management system and the approval of the periodic financial and non-financial reports.

 Composition